garyfleming/product-engineering/estimates.md

 * I claim I've never gone over a talk time in the past.
 Not even by a few seconds.
 * You've seen me talk before and the last claim is true in your experience.
+* You've been to this event before and people generally finish on time.

 ^ Experience.
 Experience matters.
 If we've got relevant experience in doing something, we're better able to predict whether we can do something similar... assuming it's the kind of thing that is repeatable, where we have experience.
+Repeatable knowledge is the most estimable knowledge.

 ---

-TODO insert explanation of complexity here.
+# A Kind of Complexity From Experience

+* You've done it before
+* Someone in the team has done it before
+* Someone in the company has done it before
+* Someone in the world has done it before
+* No-one has done it before

+^ Liz Keogh has, in the past, talked about kinds of experience and what they mean in terms of how we act (building on Cynefin).
+You kind think of these
+^ First two are pretty straight forward.
+If you've got quick access to experience, you can probably break it down and estimate accurately.
+^ Third one: need knowledge acquisition, cross-training, cross-applicability to your system.
+You probably can't estimate directly.
+Broad timelines based on nearby experience
+^ Fourth and fifth mean you've got very little chance of estimating accurately.
+You don't have any knowledge of how to do them.
+You know they might be doable, or they might not.
+Instead, all you can do is break down the goal into a series of experiments to learn what you don't know.
+Rather than estimate the effort in a task, you timebox how long you'll spend learning a thing.
+At the end of the timebox, you check whether you've learned enough and, from a position of slightly more knowledge, you estimate how much longer you need to learn.

+^ TODO Put these on separate slides and visualise how to estimate?

+^ TODO feels like it needs more

-TODO talk about complexity of system e.g. interdependent teams hard to predict: any
+^ TODO talk about complexity of system e.g. interdependent teams hard to predict: any

 ---

+# 42.5

 * I've done this talk zero times before.